CTI Adapter

 Test your knowledge

 Q1.
-What does a CTI Adapter do?
+What does a CTI Adapter do inside the Open CTI iframe of a Salesforce console?

 Discussion